Probing complex problems

 Updating food guidelines

-Food guidelines based on scientific evidence, popularly referred to as the ‘Five-a-day’ (UK and the Netherlands), the food pyramid (Belgium, Italy) or colourful posters with ‘good’ and ‘bad’ food (Sweden).
-These kinds of guidelines can be an effective way of encouraging people to eat healthily.
+Dietary guidelines based on scientific evidence, popularly referred to as the ‘Five-a-day’ (UK and the Netherlands), the food pyramid (Belgium, Italy) or colourful posters with ‘good’ and ‘bad’ food (Sweden).
+Guidelines in these forms can be an effective way of encouraging people to eat healthily.
 But are they still correct?
 That’s one of Kiefte’s questions.
 ‘Guatemala, for example, still stresses the consumption of animal products such as fish, meat and eggs, in its guidelines, but this dates from the time when there was a bigger risk of malnourishment.
 These days, over-nutrition is more likely to be a problem.
 This is something we’re exploring and we will be suggesting some modifications to the advice.
 What we are ideally aiming for is to reach vulnerable groups of people, for whom healthy eating is almost a luxury.’

 Environmentally aware eating